10 Sustainable Living Ideas for Busy City Dwellers (& Convenience Addicts)

 Not so fast.
 According to Wikipedia, candles are made from paraffin wax, a byproduct of petroleum refining.
 For your ambiance habit to be earth friendly, you’ll have to source candles made from something other than petrol.
 This ultimate guide to eco-friendly and toxic-free candles will help.

 Be on the lookout for unsustainable ingredients in everything you buy.
-Toxic chemicals make their way into most of our everyday products without us even realising it.
+Toxic chemicals make their way into most of our everyday products without us even realizing it.
 Trying to decipher the jargon on the label will give you brain freeze.

 Instead, look for the green alternative to whatever it is you need.
 It’s generally out there.
 Occasionally it’ll have a slightly bigger price tag, but more often than not, the hippie version is on a par with its chemical-heavy counterpart.